-The Minimum Standard for the Swim/Tread Water Test
+8.1.1 The Minimum Standard for the Swim/Tread Water Test

-- Seniors Swim 400m with no external aid, and tread water for 5 minutes. - Juniors including Minnows Swim 150m with no external aid, and tread water for 3 minutes.

-Juniors competing in senior paddling events must complete the senior swim & tread water tests.

-Note: If an AOCRA member fails either the annual swim or tread water test. that member must wear a lifejacket/Personal Floatation Device (PFD) (as always described in these rules), whilst training or competing in any form of outrigger canoe.
+- Seniors Swim 400m with no external aid, and tread water for 5 minutes. - Juniors including Minnows Swim 150m with no external aid, and tread water for 3 minutes. - Note1: Juniors competing in senior paddling events must complete the senior swim & tread water tests. - Note2: If an AOCRA member fails either the annual swim or tread water test. that member must wear a lifejacket/Personal Floatation Device (PFD) (as always described in these rules), at all times whilst training or competing in any form of outrigger canoe.